Tufting Tips

 V. Immobilization and Workflow

-Regardless of whether your tufting frame is standing or clamped, it must be completely stable.
-Any “wobble” or movement when the tufting gun is operating will lead to inconsistencies in the pile.
-Use strong clamps to secure the frame to a workbench or trestle stand.
-Furthermore, a proper yarn feeding system is essential to ensure the yarn moves smoothly to the tufting gun, preventing snags and inconsistent flow.
+Regardless of whether your tufting frame is floor-standing or tabletop, it must be completely stable.
+Any “wobble” or lateral movement when the tufting gun is operating will lead to inconsistencies in your rug’s pile and increased hand fatigue.
+Use strong C-clamps to secure your frame’s base directly to a heavy workbench or trestle stand.

 We answer the most common questions beginners ask about the tufting frame structure.